 Q: I’m interested in a home security system, but I’m not sure I want people in my home installing a lot of hardware or “listening in.”
 I keep hearing about systems that I can install myself.
 What is a DIY security system?

-A: While a DIY security system may initially sound like a substitute for a “real” security system, nothing could be further from the truth.
+A: While a DIY security camera system may initially sound like a substitute for a “real” security system, nothing could be further from the truth.
 DIY systems offer a wide range of options that make it possible to match home security to your needs.
-They function similarly to traditional security systems: Made up of sensors, alarms, and cameras, the hardware for the system will detect doors and windows opening and closing, unusual movement, fire, and other concerns, and will then provide an alert.
+They function similarly to traditional security systems; made up of sensors, alarms, and cameras, the hardware for the system will detect doors and windows opening and closing, unusual movement, fire, and other concerns, and will then provide an alert.
 Unlike standard security systems, however, DIY security systems require customers to install the equipment themselves, and they offer monitored or unmonitored options (so users can have alerts sent to their phones or purchase a contract for a home security company to monitor the system and alert authorities if there’s a problem).
-There are a number of benefits to the DIY route if you’re comfortable with the installation process—the biggest being that you can adjust the number of the system’s components as you wish in addition to opting for a monitored or unmonitored system (and DIY options are just as effective as traditional systems—they even made our list of the best home security systems).
+There are a number of benefits to the DIY route—the biggest being that it is possible to adjust the number of the system’s components as needed in addition to opting for a monitored or unmonitored system (and DIY options are just as effective as traditional systems and are among some of the best home security systems).

 Need a home security system?
 SimpliSafe can help.
 With a comprehensive whole-house solution, you can be prepared for the unexpected.
 View SimpliSafe systems and prices.